-Batman: Year One was the second Batman book I purchased, and the third I ever read.
-Many years have passed and it’s still one of my favourites, raised higher by it’s influence on my favourite Batman film, Batman Begins.
-So anything that tries to interpret it or use it is going to fall under some pretty close scrutiny.
+Batman: Year One is one of my favourites Batman stories.
+Anything that tries to interpret it or use it is going to fall under some pretty close scrutiny.

 With the little one in bed and my wife reading, the urge came over me to read the book again recently.
 It still holds up, it’s gritty noir pervading every panel as Bruce and Gordon begin their journeys in Gotham.
 I fell in love with it all over again.